Active Category Design

 The belief

 Being the better option is a trap.
-The real move is to find the costly problem everyone else missed.
+Instead, find the costly problem everyone else missed.

 Competing to be faster, cheaper, or a little bit better means playing on the incumbent's terms, in a market they already own.
 The best you can win there is second place at a discount.

-There's another move.
+There's another way.
 Find the costly problem everyone else missed.
 Design a market around it.
 Then bring its value straight to the people who matter most.

 Most category work stops here